SDGreen/TotalTarot/README.md

 * #### Card Search function
     * All 78 card names are populated by the API.
-    * Once a card is selected an the button clicked, the page smooth scrolls to the relevant card.
+    * Once a card is selected and the button clicked, the page smooth scrolls to the relevant card.
     * The selected card opens to reveal it's image and information.

 * #### Back-To-Top Button
     * The button appears after the user scrolls 30px down.
     * The button once clicked instantly takes you back to the top of the page.
-    * When hovered the button turns gold.
+    * When in a hover state, the button turns gold.

 * #### Learn to Interpret Page
     * The card dealing image changes size to fit different devices.
     * The accordion opens to reveal information about each layout.
     * The current accordion page closes once a new layout page is clicked.
-    * The accordoin content changes depending on the size of the device.
+    * The accordion content changes depending on the size of the device.

 ### Responsive Design Testing
 The responsive design was tested using multiple physical devices: